Impact of the Baby Friendly Hospital Initiative on breastfeeding and child health outcomes

 Impact of Baby Friendly Initiative in Turkey

 The impact of the introduction of the Baby Friendly Initiative in a Turkish hospital has recently been measured.

-The Baby Friendly Initiative in Latin America – can we learn from their success?
+The Baby Friendly Initiative in Latin America

 The Baby-Friendly Hospital Initiative was developed by WHO and UNICEF to promote breast-feeding in maternity wards worldwide.
 The authors have investigated the evidence of the impact of the Initiative.